voc/voctomix/voctocore/README.md

 [source.cam1]
 pattern = ball
+pattern = white-noise
 ```

-Now source `cam1` will show a moving white ball on black background instead of a *SMPTE* signal.
+Now source `cam1` will show a moving white ball on black background instead of a *SMPTE* pattern signal and play white noise instead of a sine.
-Currently there is no way to change the audio test pattern.

 To change the *kind* of a source you need to set the `kind` attribute in the source's configuration section as described in the following paragraphs.